Set Up a Subsidiary Company in Italy

 Expanding into Italy

-A subsidiary is an independent Italian company, usually an SRL (limited company) or SPA (joint stock company).
+A subsidiary company is an independent Italian company, usually an SRL (limited company) or SPA (joint stock company).
 An SRL suits small to medium businesses, requiring a minimum share capital of €10,000, at least one director, and annual audited accounts.
 A SPA is for larger operations, needing €50,000 in share capital (25% must be deposited before incorporation) and at least one director.
 There are no restrictions on foreign shareholders or a physical office.
 Both require a Deed of Incorporation and manage their own accounting and tax filings.
 Subsidiaries do not submit the parent company’s annual report.

-Unlocking the Subsidiary Benefits
+Unlocking the Italian Subsidiary Company Benefits

-Open a Subsidary Now?
+Open a Subsidiary Company Now?

 Access to the European Union Market